Alex Bregman Player Props: Astros vs. Rangers

 Alex Bregman At The Plate

-- Bregman enters this game on a five-game hitting streak.
-During his last games, he's hitting .316 with two homers.
+- Bregman is batting .316 with two homers during his last outings and is riding a six-game hitting streak.

-- Bregman has gotten a hit in eight of 14 games this season (57.1%), with multiple hits twice.
+- This season, Bregman has posted at least one hit in nine of 15 games (60.0%), and had multiple hits twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.